houen/RFEasy/README.md

 # RFEasy
 An Arduino library to make sending messages as strings over RF communication as easy as possible.
+The library includes a handshaking protocol that allows multiple units to transmit/receive in the same area at the same time.

 ## Usage
 ### Simple example